root-project/root/README/ReleaseNotes/v618/index.md

 ### Header location and `ROOT_GENERATE_DICTIONARY` / `ROOT_STANDARD_LIBRARY_PACKAGE`

-A change in the argument handling of `ROOT_GENERATE_DICTIONARY` and `ROOT_STANDARD_LIBRARY_PACKAGE` might need your attention: these macros now respect whether a header file was passed with its fulla relative path (the common case), or with a full path.
+A change in the argument handling of `ROOT_GENERATE_DICTIONARY` and `ROOT_STANDARD_LIBRARY_PACKAGE` might need your attention: these macros now respect whether a header file was passed with its full relative path (the common case), or with a full path.
 The latter allows to find headers at runtime - at the cost of a loss of relocatability: you cannot move the library containing that dictionary to a different directory, because the header location is stored in the dictionary.
 This case is used by roottest but should likely not be used by anything but test suites.